coderplay/docs-tidb-operator/en/maintain-a-kubernetes-node.md

 # Maintain Kubernetes Nodes that Hold the TiDB Cluster

-TiDB is a highly available database that can run smoothly when some of the database nodes go offline.
-For this reason, you can safely shut down and maintain the Kubernetes nodes at the bottom layer without influencing TiDB's service.
-Specifically, you need to adopt various maintenance strategies when handling nodes that hold PD, TiKV, and TiDB instances because of their different features.
+TiDB is a highly available database that can continue to function even if some database nodes go down.
+As a result, you may safely shut down and maintain the underlying Kubernetes nodes without affecting TiDB's service.
+You'll need to utilize distinct maintenance procedures when dealing with nodes that house PD, TiKV, and TiDB instances because of the differences in their functionality,

 This document introduces how to perform a temporary or long-term maintenance task for the Kubernetes nodes.